 National Association of Counties

-Click on the ABOUT COUNTIES tab, then Data & Demographics, to find information about specific counties.
+Click on the COUNTIES tab to find information about specific counties.

 National Center for Education Statistics – School District Demographics

 "… provides access to school district geographic and demographic data useful for describing and analyzing characteristics of school districts, children, and k-12 education."